EudyContreras/Chartastic/features.md

 * **Major Tick Lines**
 * **Minor Tick Lines**

+## Bar Chart Bugs & Issues

+**Problem:**
+* If the the point count is close to the record count it can result on repeated values.

+**Possible fixes:**
+1. Clamp the point count to a number that does not produce repeated values
+2. Decrease the rounding scale of the values.
+3. Get rid of the rounding when creating the values

 Here is a list of all the element supported by the bar chart and their current status within development.

 * **Bars or Series**